Home Page : File Types : dot T : .tfw

 cf .jgw.

 Can you add to this?
-Do you know of any applications not already listed that will open or work with this type of file?
-Can you contribute any additional file format information?
-Please report any errors or omissions by e-mail to feedback@cryer.co.uk.
+Do you know of any applications not already listed which will work with .tfw files, view .tfw files or open .tfw files?
+Are you able to contribute any additional reference information or file format information about .tfw files or have you spotted any errors or omissions?
+If so please let us know by emailing us at feedback@cryer.co.uk - Thank you.